-Salmon Macaroni Salad Recipe
+Salmon Macaroni Salad

 Tip: add the macaroni to the salmon mayo mixture when it is still warm.
 That way it will absorb the flavors better.

-- 1/2 pound (about 2 cups) macaroni pasta
+1/2 pound (about 2 cups) dry macaroni

-- 2 (7-ounce) cans salmon
+2 (7-ounce) cans salmon

-- 1/2 cup mayonnaise (plus more to taste or for added smoothness)
+1/2 cup mayonnaise (plus more to taste or for added smoothness)

-- 1 teaspoon mustard
+1 teaspoon mustard

-- 1 teaspoon lemon zest
+1 teaspoon lemon zest

-- 1 Tbsp lemon juice
+1 tablespoon lemon juice

-- 1/3 cup chopped shallots, red onions, or green onions (with onion greens)
+1/3 cup chopped shallots, red onions, or green onions (with onion greens)

-- 2 Tbsp chopped fresh parsley
+2 tablespoons chopped fresh parsley

-- 2 stalks celery, chopped
+2 ribs celery, chopped

-- Tabasco to taste (we used about 10 drops)
+Tabasco, to taste (we used about 10 drops)

-- Freshly ground black pepper
+Freshly ground black pepper

 In a large bowl mix the salmon, mayonnaise, mustard, lemon zest, and lemon juice.
 Mix in the shallots, parsley, dill, and celery.

 Mix in the cooked macaroni while it is still warm.
-Add Tabasco and freshly ground pepper to taste.
+Add Tabasco and freshly ground black pepper to taste.
 As the macaroni absorbs the mayonnaise, you may need to add some water to the salad to keep it from being dry.
 Adjust seasonings.